About the Management

 Geographically, Sabine has advised on EHS, risk and safety studies for government and private sector clients in Singapore, Malaysia, Philippines, Indonesia, China, and The Netherlands.

-Development & Waste Management
+Managing Principal, International Development Aid, Waste Management

 Arjen van Schaijk